 My subrecipient is multiply funded.
-Does it have to submit multiple RSR Provider Reports?No. Subrecipients only submit one RSR Provider Report, even if they are multiply funded.
-Their RSR Provider Report should include data for all of their RWHAP funds.
+Does it have to submit multiple RSR Provider Reports?
+No. Subrecipients only submit one RSR Provider Report, even if they are multiply funded.
+Their RSR Provider Report should include data for all their RWHAP funds.

 We are a RWHAP Part C and D recipient; we are also a RWHAP Part A subrecipient.
 We do not have RWHAP Part C or D subrecipients.
-We use all of our funds to deliver HIV counseling and testing, core medical, and support services.
+We use all our funds to deliver HIV counseling and testing and core medical and support services.
 What components of the RSR do I have to complete?

 To complete your RSR, submit two RSR Recipient Reports, one for your RWHAP Part C grant and another for your RWHAP Part D grant.
 Complete one RSR Provider Report that includes data on all the services your agency is funded to deliver.
-Finally, submit client-level data that includes one record for each client that received a service visit during the reporting period.
+Finally, submit client-level data that includes one record for each eligible client that received a service visit during the reporting period.

-One of my subrecipients receives funds to provide ADAP services only.
+One of my subrecipients receives funds to provide AIDS Drug Assistance Program (ADAP) services only.
 Will this subrecipient submit an RSR?